 Sensor.
 Exemplary.
 14 bit precision in all modes, including electronic shutter.
 No gratuitous signal processing that can’t be turned off.
 Low read noise.
 Decent full well capacity.
 Good photographic dynamic range.
 I was worried that the small microlenses that are part of what makes the sensor so sharp would cause a lot of aliasing; they do cause some, but it’s not much worse than 100% fill factor cameras.
 I was a little put off by the ¼ second scan time in ES mode, but upon reflection, I’m glad they did it that way and kept the 14-bit precision even when using the fully electronic shutter.

 IQ as compared to the a7RII and the D810.
 With the same top-notch lenses on all three cameras, the GFX is better.
 It measures better and it looks better if you pixel-peep.
 However, you’ll have to print large to see a material difference in the finished work.
-With 15 inch (38 cm) high prints, you won’t see a difference.
-With 30 inch (76 cm) high prints, if your technique is good, you will see a difference.
+With 15 inch (38 cm) high prints, you won’t see much of a difference.
+With 30 inch (76 cm) high prints, if your technique is good, you will see a worthwhile difference.
 But here’s the surprise: at least with the two Fuji native lenses I’ve tested, you see a much more significant difference if you compare all three cameras with their respective manufacturers’ lenses.
 Whether this quality advantage that Fuji has — with their figurative toe in the lens water — will continue when they have a complete line of lenses is an unanswered question.
+[Added 10/18.
+That question is answered in the affirmative, at least so far.]
 Fuji lenses prices are high by full frame standards, but bargains compared to Hassy H-mount and Phase One.
 Unless we start seeing some top-notch third-party G-mount lenses, ultimately, the main potential image quality advantage of the GFX rests on the Fuji lenses that are to come.
 Sure, some may buy the camera to get a skosh more out of their Otus 55s and 85s, but that’s never going to be a big market.

 What’s it not good for?
 Sports.
 Wildlife.